Malcolm Kennedy: Reception

 The BBC said Malcolm's most notable moment was "having an accident at Chez Chez where Karl had to save his life."
 In 1996, the BBC censored the programme, when it edited out scenes involving Karl agonising over Malcolm's sexual activity with Danni.
 The broadcaster felt the scenes were inappropriate for the early evening timeslot.
 The Daily Mirror said that "things were looking up" for Malcolm when he started dating Shona (Bryony Price) and branded him as "the heartthrob handyman."
 Caroline Milburn of The Age called Malcolm a "larrikin."
 Michael Cregana of Inside Soap called Malcolm "the prodigal son" and said he was a "rotter" when he tried to get his hands on the Coffee Shop.
 In 2011, Yahoo! said that viewers should be excited that Malcolm was returning because everyone loves him.
 They added "you can tell from the fact that the cast always want him back that he has real chemistry with everyone on set."
-Malcolm received a nomination for Best Comeback from the 2012 All About Soap Awards.
+Cameron Adams of the Herald Sun compared Malcolm to his father when he began his affair with Jade, noting "while Karl has been a pantsman in the past, it seems his DNA has been passed on, with the very-non-single Malcolm showing some player tendencies since he's returned to Ramsay St." The character received a nomination for Best Comeback at the 2012 All About Soap Awards.